 - CON: Difficult work-life balance

-It often seems that life in Tokyo is all ‘work hard’ without any ‘play hard’.
-With long business hours and few statutory paid leave allowances, it’s not uncommon to feel burnt out when working here.
+Life in Tokyo often seems to be all 'work hard' without any 'play hard'.
+With long business hours and few statutory paid leave allowances, it's not uncommon to feel burnt out when working here.
 To avoid this, some expats try to get out of the city for a weekend break and find themselves relaxing in the hot spring resorts in Hakone and the Izu Peninsula or hiking, skiing and snowboarding in Hakuba during winter.

 Expat Health Insurance